 - 1. Invitation for Applications for VAPG published in the Federal Register.
-(November 25, 2013). - ☑ Read the complete Federal Register notice, but be forewarned it is written in bureaucratic language.
+(November 25, 2013). - ☑ Helpful hint read the complete Federal Register notice, but be forewarned it is written in bureaucratic language.
 Be sure to consult with your state USDA Rural Development Office (see step 3) and with NGOs or consultants in your area familiar with the program. - 2.
-Applicants may use USDA's application template. - ☑ State economic development Extension specialists or NGOs with expertise may be able to provide assistance with application details. - 3.
-Draft applications may be sent to RD-State Offices for preliminary review & comment. - Applicants may request technical assistance from their state RD office up to 14 days prior to the application deadline.
+Applicants may use USDA application template. - ☑ Helpful hint State economic development Extension specialists or NGOs with expertise may be able to provide assistance with application details. - 3.
+Draft applications may be sent to RD-State Offices for preliminary review & comment. - ☑ Helpful hint Applicants may request technical assistance from their state RD office up to 14 days prior to the application deadline.
 Take advantage of their assistance and be sure to get a preliminary review and comment on your draft application to avoid problems that may otherwise void your final application. - 4.
-Applications are written and finalized. - Applicants seeking Working Capital grants must also secure a business plan and independent feasibility study, which must accompany the application.
+Applications are written and finalized. - ☑ Helpful hint Applicants seeking Working Capital grants must also secure a business plan and independent feasibility study, which must accompany the application.
 These take time, so must be started immediately.
 Also note that these documents will not be provided to the project reviewers and thus should be summarized in the text of the application as well as be attached. - 5.
-Original Application deadline: February 24, 2014.
-Newly extended deadline: April 8, 2014. - Applications cannot be faxed or emailed.
+Application deadline February 24, 2014. - ☑ Helpful hint Applications cannot be faxed or emailed.
 You must either (a) mail the complete application to the State RD Office located in the State where the project will primarily take place, postmarked and mailed or sent overnight by February 24, or (b) submit the application electronically through grants.gov.
-If you choose electronic submission, please note that you should (a) register beforehand to set up an account, and (b) try to file a few days ahead of time because grants.gov is notoriously difficult to deal with if rushing to get something in at the last minute.
-Note on deadline for corrected applications: all applicants who submitted an application in accordance with the original deadline may revise and resubmit their applications as necessary.
-Applicants who wish to revise their applications must resubmit their application by the extension deadline. - 6.
+If you choose electronic submission, please note that you should (a) register beforehand to set up an account, and (b) try to file a few days ahead of time because grants.gov is notorious for problems that are difficult to deal with if rushing to get something in at the last minute. - 6.
 Proposals are reviewed for completeness and eligibility by RD-State offices. - 7.
-Proposals are scored by the State office. - ☑ By getting a draft proposal pre-reviewed by the state office you will have a better sense of how your proposal will score, and if there are particular problems that might indicate a lower ranking there may be time to adjust the proposal to gain a better ranking. - 8.
+Proposals are scored by the State office. - ☑ Helpful hint By getting a draft proposal pre-reviewed by the state office you will have a better sense of how your proposal will score, and if there are particular problems that might indicate a lower ranking there may be time to adjust the proposal to gain a better ranking. - 8.
 Proposals are sent to the national office at USDA, which sends each proposal to at least one independent, non-federal reviewer to evaluate and rank.
 The state office score is then averaged with the independent reviewer score. - 9.
 Final scoring.
 This includes any additional Administrator priority points awarded for geographic diversity. - 10.
-Awards announced.
+Awards announced. - ☑ Helpful hint The anticipated awards date is April 15, 2014 but this is just an estimation and it could be later.
+Project must have start dates of April 15, 2014 or later, and must be completed no later than within three years of the start date.
+Planning grants are generally only one year in duration.

-VAPG & the 2014 Farm Bill
+VAPG and the Farm Bill